Eye of the Erime

 In-game Tutorials

 I led the tutorialization of the game.
-I wanted something simple to understand and not too intrusive, but noticeable enough for the player to know what they need to do or can do.
-With these goals in mind and with the help of a programmer, we created the tutorial system displayed in the images to the right.
+The goals were to have something simple to understand, not too intrusive, and provide need hints or controls at that point in the game.
+With goals set and the help of a programmer, we created the tutorial system displayed to the right.

-There are a two types of tutorials and a few ways of displaying them.
-The first show a control icon and what that control does.
-The second simply tells the player what they should do to at that time or to progress.
-Tutorials either appear to tell the player about a control for a short period of time or wait for the player to complete the action.
+There are a two types of tutorials and a couple ways of displaying them.
+The first shows an action the player is able to do while the second directly tells the player what they should do to progress.
+Tutorials appear at times where the player needs to learn a new action or after a short period of time as a hint.

-One way to display tutorials is by having them appear under the reticle, indicating that this tutorial is preformed by the player.
-Another is the tutorials appearing on objects themselves like the button, these tell the player that this object needs to be interacted with in order to progress.
-The final way is through tips, tutorials that appear after a short amount of time if the player has not progressed like the tutorial for IRIS (the machine) which will appear after the player has been next to IRIS for a few seconds.
-IRIS also has particles which I added as a way to draw the player’s eye to something story related that they need to interact with to progress.
+I chose to display tutorials in three different ways.
+One way is by having them appear under the reticle, indicating that this tutorial is preformed by the player.
+The second is the tutorials appearing on objects themselves like buttons, these tell the player that this object needs to be interacted with in order to progress.
+The final way is through tips, tutorials that appear after a short amount of time if the player has not progressed.
+For example, the tutorial for IRIS (the machine) which will appear after the player has been next to IRIS for a few seconds.
+IRIS and other story related objects also have particles which were added to draw the player’s eye to something they needed to interact with.

 HUD Iteration

 I designed the player’s HUD which for this game required a rather large region of the screen be used for taking photos.
-I wanted something that did not take up too much space and resembled a real life camera reticle in order to help the player understand that these are the bounds of the picture.
-With these goals in mind, I started the iteration phase.
+The goals were to have UI elements not take up too much space, have a resemblance to real life camera reticles, and show the bounds of the photo.

 The most challenging part of designing this camera reticle was making sure that it was prominent enough on the player’s screen so they knew the boundaries of the photo they were taking, and keeping it thin enough so the player is still able to see beyond it to play the game.
-Also the player is able to select the color of the reticles from the settings.
+To aid in this, the player is able to select the color of the reticle in the settings.

-This design was used as a reference for the shapes of several other UI elements, most notably being the buttons.
-All buttons in the game have similar corners to the camera reticle as the camera reticle in order to subtly connect visuals between the UI and the in game camera.
+This camera reticle design was used as a reference for the shapes of many other UI elements, most notably being the buttons.
+All buttons in the game have corners like the camera reticle to visually connect the UI and the in game camera.

 Problem Solving